Last Updated on 22/06/2022 by Clotilde Passalacqua

 Time to discover what each location has to offer.

 This is a fun time, you can start to look at the daily details of your trip.
 I recommend researching as much information as possible.
-You can start with a traditional guide book that will offer you an overview of most things available.
-At the same time you can check google or Pinterest that should bring you the most relevant content.
-Travel blogs will also help you to find some off the beaten path things to do.
+You can start with a traditional guidebook that will offer you an overview of most things available.
+At the same time, you can check google or Pinterest which should bring you the most relevant content.
+Travel blogs will also help you to find some off-the-beaten-path things to do.
 Get your guide and sometimes for activities and tours even Tripadvisor can be source of inspiration.

-When you find museum, or places you would like to visit don’t forget to double check their own website to get the most up to date info regarding costs or opening times.
+When you find museums or places you would like to visit don’t forget to double-check their own website to get the most up-to-date info regarding costs or opening times.

 Pre-book when it’s needed

-This step is really important because many courses, tours and other activities / visits are not available every day or need pre-booking, so you want to make sure you are not leaving a place the day before that amazing Thai cooking course you want to do!
-There are also many museums that offer free or reduced entrance in particular days, if you know it in advance you can try to fit it in your traveling plans and save money.
+This step is really important because many courses, tours and other activities/visits are not available every day or need pre-booking, so you want to make sure you are not leaving a place the day before that amazing Thai cooking course you want to do!
+There are also many museums that offer free or reduced entrance on particular days, if you know it in advance you can try to fit it in your traveling plans and save money.

-In popular destinations it is now also really common that they restrict the number of visitors to an attraction / site each day and so tickets in high season could be sold out months in advance.
-If you come across this situation take a note that as soon as the itinerary is defined you will have to buy tickets.
+In popular destinations, it is now also really common that they restrict the number of visitors to an attraction/site each day and so tickets in the high season could be sold out months in advance.
+If you come across this situation take note that as soon as the itinerary is defined you will have to buy tickets.
 If you are planning for travel at the last minute, then check if there are tickets available in your range of dates and book.
-Then go back to the itinerary and make any necessary changes (arrive / depart one day before …)
+Then go back to the itinerary and make any necessary changes (arrive/depart one day before …)

 An example could be the organisation of a Machu Picchu visit during a trip to Peru.
 If the visit to Machu Picchu is a priority during an itinerary in Peru, but you are planning a trip in the high season at the last minute, then you should check the availability of Machu Picchu’s entrance tickets even before buying flights to Peru.